Fountain National Park.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |300||oldest Amerindian remains created.|

-This cave was a ceremonial site, which is reason for the high number of petroglyphs found in the cave.
+The Amerindian people, who lived in Anguilla for about 1,500 years, used the cave as a source of fresh water.
+And they created impressive engravings in the walls and on the stalagmites.
+The result are the most impressive and internationally significant Pre-Columbian archaeological remains.
+33 petroglyphs are preserved.
+This cave was a ceremonial site, which is the reason for the high number of petroglyphs found in the cave.
 It is the place with the most well-preserved petroglyphs in the Lesser Antilles.
 Some petroglyphs were identified as the Arawak god Jocahu.
-The top section of a 5m high stalagmite was carved into an enormous head, which is also though to depict Jocahu.
-Jocahu was revered as the giver of cassava, which was one of their staple crops.
+The top section of a 5m high stalagmite was carved into an enormous head, which is also thought to depict Jocahu or Yucahú.
+He was revered as the giver of cassava, which was one of their staple crops.